sychevmax/hd-academy/README.md

 ## Overview

-**HD Academy** is a full-stack educational project designed to demonstrate technical competencies relevant to the **Pricing Automation Engineer** role at Hastings Direct.
+**HD Academy** is a full-stack educational project designed to demonstrate technical competencies relevant to the engineering roles at Hastings Direct.
 It explores the motor insurance domain through data processing, a glossary microservice, and modern web technologies.

 ### Live Demo
 👉 [**hd-academy-web.azurewebsites.net**](https://hd-academy-web.azurewebsites.net/)